So I spoke to a couple of guys who helped me understand it a little better.

 For a powerful DDoS attack, hackers use botnets, which is essentially where you turn computers into an automated army that amplifies the traffic you're hurling at websites and works like this.
-If enough computers are used in an attack, you can end up doing some serious financial damage, like the time Anonymous left Paypal dealing with a hefty £3.5 million loss in a DDoS attack that paralyzed the company's computer systems.
+If enough computers are used in an attack, you can end up doing some serious financial damage, like the time Anonymous left Paypal dealing with a hefty £3.5 million loss in a DDoS attack that paralysed the company's computer systems.

 VICE: Hey guys.
 Talk to me about botnets.

 PhäntömZ: We stay away from botnets at all costs.
-The same goes for shells and "black-hat" hackers.
+The same goes for shells and black hat hackers.

-What's a black-hat hacker?
+What's a black hat hacker?

 How can you hack ethically?